 Read through this plan to improve your lungs from the couch, and then follow along with one of our Anti-Inflammatory Initiative™ plans to start living a healthy lifestyle, full of anti-inflammatory recipes, breathing exercises and gradual physical activity.

 As you continue to improve your lung function from the couch, you may notice that you have more energy to do more things around the house.
 We’d love to help you recapture some of the quality of life you lost to your lung disease.
 Our Lung Restoration Treatment™ has helped many patients Breathe Easier™.
-In fact, 85 percent of our patients* have reported a significant improvement in lung function and quality of life within three months of receiving treatment.
+In fact, 91.6% of our patients* have reported a significant improvement in lung function and quality of life within three months of receiving treatment.

 To learn more about the lung treatment options available to you, contact one of our dedicated patient coordinators today to schedule a free consultation.